sunfounder/ai-explorer-lab-kit/docs/source/gpt_lesson/gpt_feel.rst

             content=text_send,
          )

 The photoresistor is a sensor whose resistance varies with ambient light intensity.
-Using the ADC0834 module, its analog signal is converted into a digital value that the AI can process.
-For more details about using the ADC0834 module, refer to :ref:`2.2.1_py`.
+Using the Fusion HAT, its analog signal is converted into a digital value that the AI can process.
+For more details about using the ADC module, refer to :ref:`2.2.1_py`.

 In this project, the AI receives the photoresistor value along with a user query, enabling it to determine whether the environment is suitable for reading.